How to Start Running Again (and Make the Ultimate Comeback)

 If you can find a proper running training plan, hopefully all of these tips will just fall into place for you.
 If you have not found a training plan to get back into running yet, use these tips to choose the right one.

-Aim to be consistent as you get back into training.
+Aim to be consistent as you learn how to start running again.
 However, be careful not to overdo it.
 Trust your plan and come back stronger than you were before.
 This time, running is here to stay!